Take advantage of low fees and competitive exchange rates when sending money to Malaysia.

 |Amount received (in MYR)||4,120 MYR||4,300 MYR|

-As you can see, not only does the second company get Max’s money to Malaysia quicker and for only a slightly higher fee, but it also allows him to send an extra 180 MYR.
+As you can see, not only does the second company get Max’s money to Malaysia quicker and for only a slightly higher fee, but it also allows him to send an extra 180 MYR because of the better exchange rate.

-How to compare transfer companies when transferring money to Malaysia
+How to compare transfer companies when sending money to Malaysia

 - Transfer methods.
 Some companies will only offer online or in-branch transfers while others will also offer the option of placing transfers over the phone or using a mobile app.